Using Patterns in your Vancouver Home: How to Add Depth Without Overwhelming Your Space

 A designer who understands pattern knows how to express your personality through the space, not mute it.

-Using Patterns with Confidence and
+Using Patterns with Confidence and Control

 The fear of pattern usually comes from seeing it misused.
 When handled with skill,